eslam69/eslam69.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 headerImage: false
 projects: true
-hidden: true # don't count this post in blog pagination
+hidden: false # don't count this post in blog pagination
 description: "this is a  Multiclass classification to predict whether a patient is normal  or suffers from hyperthyroidism  or hypothyroidism."
 category: project
 author: Eslam Khaled